jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 ```

-lists only the file that ends with `977.fastq`.
+It lists only the file that ends with `977.fastq`.

+Open a second Terminal window to work in locally.
 This command:

 ```html
 $ ls /usr/bin/*.sh